kaldi-asr/kaldi/egs/swbd/README.txt

   s5: This is the "new-new-style" recipe.
     All further work will be on top of this style of recipe.

+  s5b: This is a cleaned-up version of s5, based on Arnab's
-  s6: This is still under construction.
+    "edinburgh" recipe, but still somewhat under construction.